 The school catalog contains a schedule designating the minimum percentage or amount of work that a student must successfully complete at the end of each evaluation period to complete their educational program within the maximum time frame (150%).
-Quantitative progress is determined by dividing the number of clock hours earned by the total number of clock hours in courses attempted.
-Clock hours attempted include completed hours, transfer credits, withdrawals, and repeated courses.
+Quantitative progress is determined by dividing the number of credit hours earned by the total number of credit hours in courses attempted.
+Credit hours attempted include completed hours, transfer credits, withdrawals, and repeated courses.
 Non-credit remedial courses have no effect on the student's ROP.

-Example: 250 clock hours earned
+Example: 18 credit hours earned

-500 clock hours attempted = 50% ROP
+36 credit hours attempted = 50% ROP

-In order to complete the training within the specified time, the student must maintain a satisfactory rate of progress as defined below:
+In order to complete the training within the specified time, the student must maintain a satisfactory rate of progress as defined below.